Why should I use a private admissions counselor?

 Our team of MBA and college admissions professionals, expert writers and editors will work with you to ensure your success in the admissions process.
 The combination of our quality, educational credentials, insider knowledge, experience in education and personalized approach cannot be matched.

-Our team includes a former associate director of admissions with 25 years of experience at the top ranked college in the country, a former deputy director of admissions at an Ivy League University and an author, editor and journalist with nearly two decades of experience.
-We all have advanced degrees (MBA, PhD, MA) from schools such as Yale, UVA, and Vassar and collectively have over 50 years of experience in higher education.
+Our team includes a former deputy director of admissions at an Ivy League University, authors, editors, and a journalist with over two decades of experience.
+We all have advanced degrees (MBA, PhD, MA) from schools such as Yale, UVA, USC, Bowdoin, and Vassar and collectively have over 50 years of experience in higher education.

 Our clients have unlimited access to us.
 We will respond to your call day or night seven days per week unless we are with other clients or sleeping!
 We also never limit the number of hours we will work with you.